HomeUpdated to 2025 tax year

 If the person disagrees with the appeals officer’s decision, they can file a claim with the Tax Court of Canada.
 Further appeals can be made to the Federal Court of Appeal and then to the Supreme Court of Canada.

-If a person does not file a tax return for a given year, the CRA can issue an assessment on its own using the limited information available, such as T-slips.
+If a person does not file a tax return for a given year, the CRA can take the initiative to issue an assessment using the limited information available, such as T-slips.
 This is sometimes called an “arbitrary assessment.”
 The CRA will send a Notice of Assessment, which may show an amount owing.
-This approach is used when the CRA believes tax is due and does not want to wait for the taxpayer to file a return.
+This approach is used when the CRA believes tax is due and it does not want to wait for the taxpayer to file a return.

-If the person disputes the assessment, there are two main options:
+If the person wants to dispute an arbitrary assessment there are two main options:

-Option 1: If the person is within 90 days plus one calendar year of the Notice of Assessment, they can file a Notice of Objection and submit a tax return in support of the objection.
-Filing a Notice of Objection prevents the CRA from collecting the debt until the dispute is resolved.
+Option 1: They can file a Notice of Objection and submit a tax return in support of the objection.
+Filing a Notice of Objection will prevent the CRA from taking enforcement actions to collect the debt pending resolution of the dispute.
+A Notice of Objection must be filed within a prescribed time limit.

-Option 2: The person can file a tax return by mail only.
+Option 2: The person can file a tax return.
+It must be filed by mail - not efiled.
 The CRA will review it and issue a Notice of Reassessment.
-However, this process can take several months, and without a Notice of Objection in place, the CRA may continue collection efforts while the return is being reassessed.
+The reassessment process can take several months or more.
+Without a Notice of Objection in place the CRA could continue collection efforts while the return is being reassessed and therefore Option 1 may be a better choice.

 CRA vs Service Canada: